connor-cliff/Spotify_Analysis/README.md

 Find the SQL queries here: [Project SQL folder](/SQL/project_sql/)

 ## Project Pipeline
-This project follows a simple analytics pipeline, moving from data extraction to analysis and visualisation.
+This project follows an analytics pipeline which moves from data extraction to analysis and then visualisation.

 ### SQL
+Shape the raw data into an analysis ready form.
+- Split the columns into a relational schema.
+- Standardise the fields.
+- Create foreign keys and primary keys.
+- Validate assumptions before indepth analysis.

 ### Excel
+Analyse the prepared dataset.
+- Explore the data using pivot tables and filters.
+- Compare factors such as track length, popularity, and explicit status.
+- Aggregate metrics withc counts, averages and medians.
+- Create charts and dashboards to present findings.

 ### Power BI
+Visualise insights from the analysis.
+- Create an interactive dashboard with charts.
+- Implement slicers, drill downs and filtering.
+- Present findings in an easy to digest form.

 ## Key Questions